-Wilson Rush Pro 2.5 remains to be a high-performance all-court footgear with a chock-full of technologies focused on three tenets:
+Wilson Rush Pro 2.5 remains to be a high-performance all-court footgear with a chock-full of technologies.
+It is a solid option if you:

-- the integration of the 3D-FS innovation that offers explosive speed and precision
+- Need a shoe that offers explosive speed and precision.

-- Wilson applied a low-to-the-ground structure to this model to achieve exceptional court contact
+- Need a shoe that applies a low-to-the-ground structure to achieve exceptional court contact.

-- the shoe comes with an inner sock construction for enhanced stability.
+- Need a shoe that has an inner sock construction for enhanced stability.